cremelies/cremelies/readme.md

 <h5 align="center">

-》I care A LOT for my friends and family, so if we ever get along... you might want to be ready for how annoying I might be when it comes to health! '^w^
+》I care A LOT for my friends and family, so if we ever get along... you might want to be ready for how annoying I might be when it comes to health.

 <img width="1500" height="350" alt="image" src="https://github.com/user-attachments/assets/f0453467-c03e-4c9a-84e7-d08696e2f1d5" />

  》 I'm a really introverted person and tend not to talk a lot, I often listen more than I speak and I prefer it that way.
-I'm really selective of those who I'm more verbal about.
+I used to be selective, now I'm just quiet overall.

  》 I don't like sarcastic or ironic comments, I'm really slow to understand things and it makes me feel bad... while I don't mind as a joke, it still might make me feel a bit sour and down.
-I'd only ask to be a bit considerate, unless I'm really nonchalant atm... '^.^
+I'd only ask to be a bit considerate, unless I'm really nonchalant at the moment.

  》 I’m usually off-tab and often only reply to whispers.
 I also do not engage in pointless arguments or drama that is dragged to me, so keep that in mind.

  》 I hide + block freely, I do not make exceptions if anything/anyone makes me uncomfortable.
-I REALLY dislike ignorance and assumptions.
+I REALLY dislike ignorance and assumptions, it makes me snappy.

  》 I avoid by all meanings problematic fandoms, don't take it in the wrong way if I'm wary at first.